How to Prepare Miyan Gyada in 11 Easy Steps

 How to Make Kosan Rogo (Cassava Cake)

-Kosan Rogo recipe is one of the various northern cuisines that many love.
+Kosan Rogo is one of the various northern cuisines that many love.
 Its major ingredient is cassava.
-It is to make and tastes great when done well.
-Kosan rogo, also called Dan na rogo, or wainan rogo can be done in two major ways, either by using cassava flour...
+It is easy to make and tastes great when done well.
+Kosan rogo, also called Dan na rogo or Wainan rogo can be done in two major ways: either by using cassava flour or...

 In the northern portion of Nigeria, Miyan Gyada is one of the most popular dishes.
 It’s not too difficult to make.
-Because it is mostly cooked with groundnut, Hausas refer to it as Miyan Gyada while it is called Groundnut Soup in English.
+Because it is mostly cooked with groundnut, Hausas refer to it as Miyan Gyada, while it is called Groundnut Soup in English.
 In this piece, I am going to teach you how to prepare Miyan Gyada.

 Let’s get cooking without wasting too much of your time!